Transpolar Studio is a design practice specializing in landscape architecture, urbanism, and design research in the Arctic and Subarctic regions.

 Mission

 In the past, Arctic design has been dominated by colonial and nation-state interests, often influenced by design perspectives more appropriate to southern landscapes.
 Western-centric narratives and design paradigms that suffered from limited understandings of the internal dynamics, unique climatic conditions, and diversity of different people and cultures were often projected and forced — sometimes violently — onto the many different peoples and regions of the Circumpolar North.
-Today, emerging Arctic shipping routes, declining sea ice, expanding resource extraction, growing military imperatives, new geostrategic ambitions, and shifting tourism networks indicate the Arctic is an increasingly accessible and complex three-dimensional space.
-This evolution may offer plentiful economic opportunities but also create new risks and concerns among the eight Arctic states and their people groups.
-In the role of leading designer, collaborator, or consultant, Transpolar Studio aims to critically address these inherently spatial challenges through creative design projects located in the Arctic and Subarctic regions.
+Today, emerging Arctic shipping routes, declining sea ice, expanding resource extraction, growing military imperatives, new geostrategic ambitions, and shifting tourism networks indicate the Arctic is an increasingly complex three-dimensional space.
+This evolution may offer plentiful economic opportunities but also create new risks and concerns among the eight Arctic states and the diverse communities they encompass.
+Transpolar Studio aims to critically address these inherently spatial challenges through creative design and research projects situated across Arctic and Subarctic contexts.

 Office